shameersss1/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 clients where S3-CSE has not been enabled.

 ### Features
 - Supports client side encryption with keys managed in AWS KMS (CSE-KMS)
 - Supports client side encryption with custom keys by implementing custom [Keyring](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/choose-keyring.html) (CSE-CUSTOM)
 - Backward compatible with older encryption clients like `AmazonS3EncryptionClient.java`(V1) and `AmazonS3EncryptionClientV2.java`(V2)
 - encryption settings propagated into jobs through any issued delegation tokens.
 - encryption information stored as headers in the uploaded object.

 ### Compatibility Issues

-- The V1 client support reading unencrypted S3 objects, whereas the V3
-client does not.
+- The V1 client support reading unencrypted S3 objects, whereas the V3 client does not.
 - Unlike the V2 and V3 clients, which always append 16 bytes to a file, the V1 client appends extra bytes to the next multiple of 16.
 For example, if the unencrypted object size is 28 bytes, the V1 client pads an extra 4 bytes to make it a multiple of 16.

-Inorder to workaround the above compatibility issues set `fs.s3a.encryption.cse.v1.compatibility.enabled=true`
+Note: Inorder to workaround the above compatibility issues set `fs.s3a.encryption.cse.v1.compatibility.enabled=true`

-Note: The V1 client supports storing encryption metadata in a separate file with the suffix <fileName>.instruction.
+Note: The V1 client supports storing encryption metadata in a separate file with the suffix "fileName".instruction.
 However, these instruction files are not skipped and will lead to exceptions or unknown issues.
-Therefore, it is recommended not to use client-side encryption (CSE) when instruction files are used to store encryption metadata.
+Therefore, it is recommended not to use S3A client-side encryption (CSE) when instruction files are used to store encryption metadata.

 ### Limitations